octapus/tictactoe/README.md

 6. Press escape to quit.
 More keybindings can be found in `keybinds.cpp` and `keybinds.hpp`.

 ### Installation
 Dependencies: opengl, glew, glfw.
 Clone the repositiory and run `make all` in the directory.
 This should compile the code, creating some object files (ending in `.o`) and an executable named `toe`, which can be run to play the game.
+Using the lighting branch is recommended since it looks slightly better.

 ### Example wins
 X wins with final move green center top right (Y)